 Expanding the USDA’s existing survey to include more detailed questions about the volume of actual use and the dosages, duration, and conditions for which antibiotics are being used would provide the missing information about antibiotic use on farms.
 This would enable stakeholders to evaluate the impact of recent policy changes, monitor trends, and identify opportunities to improve antibiotic use.

 Currently available data on antibiotic use in the U.S. are insufficient.
 Key stakeholders from the public, private, and nonprofit sectors must work together to improve the quality and availability of data in order to expand antibiotic stewardship in human health care and promote the responsible use of these drugs in food animals.
 To improve antibiotic use data:

-- The Centers for Medicare & Medicaid Services should finalize and implement its proposal for mandatory reporting of hospital antibiotic use to the National Healthcare Safety Network.
+- The Centers for Medicare & Medicaid Services should require mandatory reporting of hospital antibiotic use to the National Healthcare Safety Network.

-- Congress should support the USDA’s and Food and Drug Administration’s capacity to implement currently unfunded data collection plans through an increase in appropriations.
+- Congress should support the USDA’s and Food and Drug Administration’s capacity to implement currently underfunded data collection plans through an increase in appropriations.

 - Livestock producers, retailers, and researchers should collaborate to determine how best to enhance data collection on the farm.
 Pew will continue to work with various partners to improve the quality and quantity of antibiotic use data on all fronts, and will periodically evaluate progress and remaining gaps.